Ggenao04/ALP_TEMPS_Report_NJT/README.md

   *Final Thoughts,*

-  Feel free to contact me for any bugs that come up in the current code and I could take a look.
+  *Feel free to contact me for any bugs that come up in the current code and I could take a look.
+This was a fun project to work on*